‘Big Little Lies’ Premiere On HBO: The Cast And Everything Else You Need To Know

 A little trivia about Big Little Lies

-Big Little Lies is directed by Jean-Marc Vallèe.
-It marks the second, career collaboration between Reese Witherspoon, and Vallèe.
-Vallèe directed Witherspoon in the 2014 film, Wild.
+Big Little Lies is directed by Jean-Marc Vallee.
+It marks the second career collaboration between Reese Witherspoon, and Vallee.
+Vallee directed Witherspoon in the 2014 film Wild.
 Witherspoon was nominated for an Oscar for her performance, as was her co-star Laura Dern.
 Big Little Lies reunites Witherspoon with Dern, who plays another one of the moms on the miniseries.
 Dern played Witherspoon’s mother in the acclaimed film.

-Witherspoon, and her Big Little Liars co-star Shailene Woodley, share having had Dern as a screen mother, in common.
-Laura Dern portrayed the mother of Woodley’s character in the wrenching 2014 romantic drama, The Fault in Our Stars.
+Witherspoon and her Big Little Liars co-star Shailene Woodley share having had Dern as a screen mother in different projects.
+Laura Dern portrayed the mother of Woodley’s character in the wrenching 2014 romantic drama The Fault in Our Stars.
 Dern is not the only previous co-star Woodley reunites with on the cast of Big Little Lies.
 Zoe Kravitz co-starred with Woodley in the dystopian Divergent franchise.

-2014 turned out to be a big one for the cast, and crew of Big Little Lies.
-Laura Dern, Reese Witherspoon, and Shailene Woodley all starred in successfully received films that year, and both Woodley and Witherspoon shared the screen with Dern, in each of them.
+2014 turned out to be a big one for the cast and crew of Big Little Lies.
+Laura Dern, Reese Witherspoon, and Shailene Woodley all starred in successfully received films that year, and both Woodley and Witherspoon shared the screen with Dern in each of them.
 2014 was also the year the novel Big Little Lies was released.
-In 2014, both of the actors that starred in Jean-Marc Vallèe’s Dallas Buyers Club won an Oscar for their performances, in the film.
+In 2014, both of the actors that starred in Jean-Marc Vallee’s Dallas Buyers Club won an Oscar for their performances in the film.

 Who is writing Big Little Lies?

-David E. Kelley adapted Big Little Lies from the 2014 novel of the same name, by Liane Moriarty.
+David E. Kelley adapted Big Little Lies from the 2014 novel of the same name by Liane Moriarty.
 Kelley is coming off the success of his Amazon series Goliath, which recently won Billy Bob Thornton a Golden Globe for his performance on the series.
 The legal drama has since received the green-light for a second season.

 What are critics saying about Big Little Lies?

-Given its cast, and the creative team behind it, Big Little Lies is expected to be a “big” competitor in next year’s awards race.
-Given that Vallèe has directed Reese Witherspoon, and Laura Dern, among others, to Oscar nominations, those expectations make sense.
+Given its cast and the creative team behind it, Big Little Lies is expected to be a “big” competitor in next year’s awards race.
+Given that Vallee has directed Reese Witherspoon and Laura Dern, among others, to Oscar nominations, those expectations make sense.

 Critics have greeted the miniseries with overwhelmingly positive reviews.
 With 49 critic reviews counted so far, Rotten Tomatoes has certified Big Little Lies with its illustrious “fresh” rating.
 Out of those 49 reviews, 42 voted “fresh,” while only 7 turned in a “rotten” verdict.